-While Mexico's constitution grants Mexicans religious freedom, and society is largely tolerant of diverse religions, the Roman Catholic Church remains an important historical and cultural institution.
+While Mexico's Constitution grants Mexicans religious freedom, and society is largely tolerant of diverse religions, the Roman Catholic Church remains an important historical and cultural institution.
 In recent years, however, many Catholic Mexicans have converted to Protestantism.
 The number of residents practicing Protestantism has steadily risen, from just under 5% in 1990 to over 10% today.
 Despite some variation among sects, Protestantism in Mexico tends to emphasize personal salvation, morality, and has a traditionally less complex relationship with the government, appealing to many people.
 Nevertheless, Catholicism still influences norms and institutions in Mexico.
-Although the Church does not retain a privileged status in government, many holidays and rites of passage (see p.
-2 of
+Although the Church does not retain a privileged status in government, many holidays and rites of passage (see Time and celebrations.
+Rites of passage, such as baptism, first communion, and confirmation, are part of Mexican culture.
+Mexico is also home to various unique Catholic traditions.
+Every year, millions of pilgrims travel to the Basilica of Guadalupe in Mexico City to pray to the image of the Virgin of Guadalupe that appeared before Juan Diego in 1531.
+The annual event occurs in early December and has become one of the world's most significant pilgrimages, with attendees hailing not only from Mexico, but around the world.
+In recent decades, Mexico has experienced a rise in violence (see Political and Social Relations) and consistently ranks as Latin America's most violent country for Roman Catholic priests.
+The Church's aid of migrants and denunciation of criminal activity has made many of its members targets for organized crime.
+Priests are often murdered for attempting to help others, such as those seeking refuge in Church buildings.

-Time and Space and p.
-3 of Family and Kinship) are Catholic.
+Space and Family and Kinship) are Catholic.

 Catholicism: Today, Catholicism is intertwined with the everyday lives of many Mexicans.
-Even some of those who identify as non-religious engage in
+Even some of those who identify as non-religious engage in Catholic ceremonies and